-- "Emphasis" sets either of the two standard emphasis flags for the Track. - "Backup" references for the Track will be displayed in the Tracklist in the appropriate Project window; see the section on Archiving. - "Comments" can be entered for the Track, if recorded to a SADiE 3-formatted disk.
+- "Emphasis" sets either of the two standard emphasis flags for the Track (and you'd need a strong requirement for this feature to enable it in this day and age !) - "Backup" references for the Track will be displayed in the Tracklist in the appropriate Project window; see the section on Archiving. - "Comments" can be entered for the Track, if recorded to a SADiE 3-formatted disk.
 These will then be displayed for later viewing of the Track Properties box.